 The mission of the School of Lifelong Learning is to provide adult students quality learning opportunities for professional and personal development throughout their lifetime.
 The School's mission meets the urban and comprehensive education goals of the University.
-The School of Lifelong Learning addresses problems created by the alarming statistics of Mississippi's school "dropouts" and retirement "stop outs," worker layoffs, industry demands for skilled labor, and a shrinking economy.
+The School of Lifelong Learning addresses problems created by the alarming statistics of Mississippi's school "dropouts," worker layoffs, industry demands for skilled labor, and a shrinking economy.